openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ### Linking Issues

 An important aspect of any issue is making clear how it is connected/related to other issues.
 This can occur at any stage of the issue's lifecycle.
-For example, as information becomes available that might suggest a cause, or similar issue (relates to); or when a Backport or CSR request is created; or when closing as a duplicate of another issue.
+For example, as information becomes available that might suggest a cause, or similar issue (relates to).

 There are the following link types: